springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-03-content.md

 after: 3
 ```

-The `@SpringBootTest` annotation specifies `webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT` allowing `testRestTemplate` to bind to a real transport-backed HTTP server.
+The `@SpringBootTest` annotation specifies `webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT` allowing `testRestTemplate` to bind to a real transport-backed HTTP server via its random port.
 Thus, we can test the controller exposed on '/cats' with our `testRestTemplate`.

 Next, we will begin writing tests that ensure client-side (consumer) behaviour is matched between released versions using Spring-Cloud-Contract.